young-jeremy/Boulevard-Hall/README.md

 # Boulevard-Hall
-This is one of my first projects I made about a hall that is situated near the road at the name says.
+This is one of my first projects I made about a hall that is situated near the road as the name says.
 This project code can be re-used but not duplicated.
 Please comply to the copyright rules